 - increased scalability for classes with a listening mechanism that grows exponentially in complexity

-The Provider package also uses concepts that are applicable in every other approach.
+The Provider package also uses concepts that are applicable to every other approach.
+You can see a detailed guide on implementing Provider in action in this article.

 - Written in: Dart, TypeScript, Kotlin, CMake, C++